-While Jackson railed against inequality and the wealthy aristocrats, the wealthiest were largely unaffected by Jackson’s policies.
+While Jackson railed against inequality and the wealthy aristocrats, his policies had little effect on the wealthiest.
 In fact, the trend of increasing wealth inequality began under Jeffersonian Democracy and continued under Jackson’s leadership.

 Despite Jackson’s harsh rhetoric, state governments still favored and served the interests of the tax-paying, property-holding elites.3

 The major difference between the two was the perception that Jackson “shook up” the eastern elites.
 Jackson’s humble beginnings and rise allowed a new class of “self-made” men to emerge among the elites.

 Another distinct claim is that Jacksonian Democracy featured a rise in organized political parties that led extensive grassroots campaigns.
 While Jacksonians may have been more organized at the national level, Jeffersonian Democracy had also featured extensive political participation and grassroots campaigns by the Federalists and Democratic-Republicans.3